 A road trip from the west coast of Canada to the east coast is the final candle on my husband’s birthday cake.
-This trip is his dream, his nirvana to drive 6,156 kms from Vancouver to Nova Scotia along the iconic Trans-Canada Highway with Gene Pitney blasting out at 100 decibels.
+This trip is his dream, his nirvana to drive 6,156 kms from Vancouver to Nova Scotia along the iconic Trans-Canada Highway blasting out Gene Pitney at 100 decibels.

 Air Canada now flies direct from Brisbane to Vancouver in a very doable 13 hours.
 At this time of the year, Vancouver is chilly.
 I needed three layers, but I didn’t feel uncomfortable.
 Snow still covered the tops of the mountains, the air was crisp and skies were blue.
 Nice.
 Our ‘home’ for four nights was a hotel in English Bay, a strong reminder of the city’s once strong ties to Britain.
 The hotel ticked all the right boxes – water views, close proximity to the famed Stanley Park as well as Denham St with its eclectic mix of cafes, walking distance to everywhere and bus transport at the door.